NRP-Raja/CE-CO.-LIMITED/EmailJS-Complete-Setup.md

 {{message}}

 ---
-This message was sent from your ABC Company website.
+This message was sent from your CE CO.
+LIMITED website.
 Reply directly to: {{reply_to}}
 Time: {{current_time}}
 ```